^

 Diagnosis of allergic rhinitis

-The diagnosis of allergic rhinitis is established based on the history of the disease, the characteristic clinical symptoms and the detection of cause-significant allergens (for skin testing or the determination of the titer of allergen-specific IgE in vitro in the event that it is impossible to carry out skin tests).
+The diagnosis of allergic rhinitis is established on the basis of anamnesis data, characteristic clinical symptoms and identification of causative allergens (by skin testing or determination of the titer of allergen-specific IgE in vitro if skin tests are not possible).

 When collecting anamnesis, it is necessary to clarify the presence of allergic diseases in relatives, the nature, frequency, duration, severity of symptoms, seasonality, response to treatment, the presence of other allergic diseases in the patient, provoking factors.
-Conduct a rhinoscopy (examination of nasal passages, mucous membrane of the nasal cavity, secretion, nasal concha and septum).
+Rhinoscopy is performed (examination of the nasal passages, mucous membrane of the nasal cavity, secretion, nasal turbinates and septum).
 In patients with allergic rhinitis, the mucous membrane is usually pale, cyanotic-gray, edematous.
 The nature of the secretion is mucous and watery.
-In chronic or severe acute allergic rhinitis, a transverse fold is found on the back of the nose, which is formed in children as a result of an "allergic salute" (rubbing the tip of the nose).
-Chronic nasal obstruction leads to the formation of a characteristic "allergic face" (dark circles under the eyes, a violation of the development of the facial skull, including an incorrect bite, arch-shaped palate, flattening of molars).
+In chronic or severe acute allergic rhinitis, a transverse fold is found on the bridge of the nose, which is formed in children as a result of the "allergic salute" (rubbing the tip of the nose).
+Chronic nasal obstruction leads to the formation of a characteristic "allergic face" (dark circles under the eyes, impaired development of the facial skull, including malocclusion, arched palate, flattening of the molars).

 Diagnosis of allergic rhinitis